Rare ‘Green Moon’ in April?

-Sky-gazers will be able to see a Green Moon in the night sky on April 20, 2018, an astronomical event that occurs once every 420 years.
+A recurrent rumor holds that skygazers will be able to see an extremely rare “green moon” on April 20, an astronomical event that occurs once every 420 years.

+We first investigated reports of that green moon could be seen for the first time in over a century in May 2016 and found it to be “fictional” for a number of reasons.
 First, there are plenty of credible websites that list all astronomical events and a green moon doesn’t appear on any of them.
 Space.com, Sea and Sky and Universe Today are just a few sites with listings, and the so-called green moon is nowhere to be found.

 Second, the photo of the green moon used in the meme was taken from a Flickr account; in it, someone had digitally edited an August 2009 photograph, and posted a joking comment, “Who said the moon isn’t made of green cheese?”